heydenberk/stochator/README.md

 ````

 ## Changelog
+### 0.5
+The entire project has been rewritten to use ES6 features, with translation handled by babel and browserify.
+In addition, `Stochator` has been supplemented with static methods to facilitate single-use value generators.
 ### 0.4
 `prng` can be provided on a config object to override `Math.random` as the pseudo-random number generator. `seed` can be provided to seed the PRNG with an initial value.
 If both are provided, the PRNG will be the function returned by calling `config.prng(config.seed)`; if just `seed` is provided, the PRNG will default to [seedrandom](https://github.com/davidbau/seedrandom) rather than `Math.random`.